alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-waste.markdown

 ##Creating a contract for your waste export

-You must create a contract between you and the business receiving the waste before you submit your notification controls.
-It must include:
+You must create a contract between you and the business receiving the waste.
+It should include:

 * a certificate from the business recovering or disposing of the waste, confirming they will legally do this
 * your promise to take the waste back if the shipment, recovery or disposal does not go ahead, or if the shipment is illegal